trust-mfn-berlin/animals-as-objects/vault/material.list-of-dead-zoo-animals.md

 Both in the record-keeping systems in the collections of the [[Zoological Museum|material.logbooks-of-the-zoological-museum]] (which was then part of the Museum of Natural History) and in the Humboldt University’s inventory books from the [[Zoological Teaching Collection|story.history-of-the-zoological-teaching-collection]], we read that many animal objects were lost when Berlin was bombed in the night of 23 November 1943.
 But what about the zoo?
 A list from the Zoological Garden records the loss of live animals: 30% of the remaining animals were killed by bombs, by buildings collapsing, or by fire, or they were killed by employees after escaping their enclosures (see also [[story.the-zoo-and-national-socialism]]).
 This document is an example of the practices of [[recording and managing|theme.recording-worlds]] inventories, arrivals, departures, and losses.

-The only surviving elephant recorded in the list was [["Siam"|story.the-afterlife-of-zoo-animals]].
-The numbers with commas, like “1,3” for the Altai wapiti, note the sex in the manner of the [[material.steinmetz-index]]: one male Altai wapiti and three females died.
+The only surviving elephant recorded in the list was [[Siam|story.the-afterlife-of-zoo-animals]].
+The numbers with commas, like “1,3” for the Altai wapiti, note the sex in the manner of the [[steinmetz index|material.steinmetz-index]]: one male Altai wapiti and three females died.

 ## Transcript